Vascular Ultrasound

 During vascular ultrasound, a specially trained technologist uses special equipment and a wand (transducer) that is lightly pressed over parts of your body, usually your arms or legs, to produce sound waves.
 The sound waves bounce off the tissues in your body to create computer images.
 Your technologist applies a water-based gel to your skin to help the wand glide more easily.

-One type of ultrasound is called Doppler.
-During Doppler ultrasound, you hear little noises.
-You’re not exposed to any radiation during ultrasound.
+One type of ultrasound frequently used is called a Vascular Doppler ultrasound.
+During a Vascular Doppler ultrasound, you hear little noises.
+These are soundwaves that measure blood flow through your blood vessels.
+You’re not exposed to any radiation during this type of ultrasound.

 You may feel discomfort during vascular ultrasound if you have swelling or tenderness in an area being checked.
 Be sure to let your technologist know if an area is tender.

 You usually don’t need to prepare for vascular ultrasound.
 In some cases, you may be asked to fast before the test.
-Your healthcare provider lets you know if that’s necessary.
+Your healthcare provider will let you know if that is necessary.

 Wear loose, comfortable clothing.
-Your technologist may ask you to remove jewelry before the test.
-We may ask you to wear a gown for the test.
+Your ultrasound technologist may ask you to remove jewelry before the test.
+We may also ask you to wear a gown for the test.

 After Your Procedure